zpv/postr/README.md

 # Postr

-Postr is a messaging desktop client for the decentralized nostr protocol, built with Rust, Next.js, and Typescript using the Tauri framework.
-It aims to provide a faster and more resource-efficient experience than web clients, while still offering the same messaging and eventually feed functionality.
+Postr is a messaging desktop client for the decentralized Nostr protocol, built with Rust, Next.js, and Typescript using the Tauri framework.
+Developed with the intention of providing a faster and more efficient experience than web clients, while still offering the same messaging and (eventually) feed functionality.

 ## Features

 - Fast and lightweight: Postr is built with Tauri's integration with Rust, making it fast and low on resource usage.
-- Decentralized: Postr uses the decentralized nostr protocol, ensuring that your messages are secure and private.
+- Decentralized: Postr uses the decentralized Nostr protocol, ensuring that your messages are secure and private.
 <!-- - Messaging and feed functionality: Postr offers all the features you need for messaging and keeping up with your feed. -->

 ## Installation